 Rent To Own Disadvantages

-There are more disadvantages to renting a car to own than there are to choosing a bad credit car lease.
+There are more disadvantages to renting a car to own than there are to choosing a car lease.
 The main disadvantage is that this option be prohibitively expensive.
 A person will end up paying a lot more for the vehicle than it might actually be worth.
 Even without the interest payments, a person will end up paying way more in the long run.
 This is usually considered to be problematic.
 A second disadvantage is that the payments are much more frequent than they would be otherwise.
 Also, this option does not affect a person’s credit score, unlike the boost that a lease would.
 Finally, most rent to own agreements do not have any warranty, so if the car should break down, the person who owns the car could not have any protection.
+A good lease agreement is far better than this.

 Is Leasing a Good Option?